Office 365 - Getting Started with Groups

 When you subscribe to a group, all the email messages and meeting invitations are sent directly to your inbox.
 But they're also stored in your group folder.
 So don't worry about accidentally deleting something or creating a rule to move mail from your inbox to a private folder.
 Delete it from your inbox after reading it and know there's still a copy safely stored in your searchable group folder; in fact, all the messages since the group began are stored in the group folder.
 Even if you weren't a member at the beginning, you'll get to see the full history once you join.

-Currently, there are two types of groups: Standard and Professional Learning Community (PLC).
+There are two types of groups: Standard and Professional Learning Community (PLC)

 - OneNote Online Notebook templates.